dragoncoder047/aelith/README.md

 ## TODOs

-* [ ] Add security camera "firewall" with laser device
+* [X] Add settings menu for stuff like switching the type of controller button names, enabling/disabling rumble, etc
-* [ ] Add settings menu for stuff like switching the type of controller button names, enabling/disabling rumble, etc (TODO: add rumble effects?)
+  * [ ] add rumble effects for game controller users?
 * [ ] Add autosave (last checkpoint) and option to restore when webpage is reloaded
   * [ ] How to refer to objects in-memory in serialized form?
     * [ ] Ones that don't exist, when savegame is loaded initially at start?